jt-lab/tvatoj-power/README.md

 * example_power_exp_2.py: Example power simulation for a *between*-participants design with an attention and a neutral condition.
 * example_power_single_C.py Example power simulation for a within-participants design with an attention and a neutral condition, but both conditions share TVA's C parameter
 * example_power_one_condition.py: xample power simulation for an experiment with a single condition (and attention being directed to the probe stimulus).
+* plot_priors.py: Plot prior visualizations and typical vlaues found in the literature

 ## Running the examples